 Researches have shown that students who attempt more questions are likely to be in a better position than the ones who just focus on learning concepts.
 Thus, everyone should spend more time in attempting mock test series.
 This not only helps you to analyze your preparation but also boosts up your confidence level.
 Also, don’t forget to analyze your mistakes.
-It is better to jot down the common mistakes and should be read a day before the exam.
+Jot down the common mistakes and avoid them in subsequent tests.

 STEP 4: TIME MANAGEMENT

 Time management is very essential, not just for students but for everyone.
-You would be required to manage time both while preparing and while attempting the mocks.
+Manage time both while preparing and while attempting the mocks.
 However, it is more important to manage the time in the exam hall.
 For this, you will require to manage the time while attempting mocks.

 You will have to answer 200 questions in 120 minutes.
 The race here is with the ticking clocks.
 So, 2 out of 5 sections (GK and Legal aptitude) should be done in less than half of the time that is.
 60 minutes.
 Math, logical reasoning and English altogether should be done in about 45-50 minutes.
 Remember to keep 15 minutes for revision.
 This way of managing time will bolster up your hard work and efforts.